 In consideration for the rights granted under the license agreement, the Company has issued UC an aggregate of 64,788 shares of common stock.
 As additional consideration, the Company is required to pay certain cash milestone payments in connection with the development and commercialization of compounds that are covered by the UC Patent Rights, plus certain annual fees to maintain such patents until the Company commercializes a product utilizing UC Patent Rights.
-In addition, upon commercialization of any product utilizing the UC Patent Rights (which would include the commercialization of brincidofovir or CMX157), the Company will be required to pay low single digit royalties on net sales of such product.
+In connection with the development and commercialization of brincidofovir, the Company could be required to pay UC up to an aggregate of \$3.4 million in milestone payments, assuming the achievement of all applicable milestone events under the license agreement.
+In addition, upon commercialization of any product utilizing the UC Patent Rights (which would include the commercialization of brincidofovir), the Company will be required to pay low single digit royalties on net sales of such product.

-In the event the Company sublicenses a UC Patent Right (including UC Patent Rights relating to brincidofovir or CMX157) the Company is obligated to pay to UC a fee, which amount will vary depending upon the size of any upfront payment the Company receives and the clinical development stage of the compound being sublicensed, but which could be up to approximately 50% of the sublicense fee in certain circumstances.
+In the event the Company sublicenses a UC Patent Right (including UC Patent Rights relating to brincidofovir or CMX157) the Company is obligated to pay to UC a fee, which amount will vary depending upon the amount of any payments the Company receives and the clinical development stage of the compound being sublicensed, but which could be up to approximately 50% of the sublicense fee in certain circumstances.
+With respect to brincidofovir, the fee payable to UC will not exceed 5% of the sublicense fee.
 In addition, the Company will also be required to pay to UC a low single digit sublicense royalty on net sales of products that use the sublicensed UC Patent Rights, but in no event will the Company be required to pay more than 50% of the royalties it receives in connection with the relevant sublicense.
 Any such royalty payment will be reduced by other payments the Company is required to make to third parties until a minimum royalty has been reached.

-As a result of meeting certain milestones and sublicense fees related to this license agreement, the Company recognized expenses of \$0.1 million, \$0 million, and \$0.9 million for the year ended December 31, 2014, 2013, and 2012, respectively.
+As a result of meeting certain milestones and sublicense fees related to this license agreement, the Company recognized expenses of \$0.06 million for the year ended December 31, 2014.